 By Donna Giachetti

-A few months ago, one of my colleagues at Educational Innovations shared with me a poetry web page he thought I’d enjoy.
+A few months ago, a colleague at Educational Innovations shared with me a poetry web page he thought I’d enjoy.
 It was a joyful little corner of the Internet called Elemental Haiku.
 (Thanks, Ted!)
-The author, Mary Soon Lee, composed 119 science haiku—one for each element in the Periodic Table.
+The author, Mary Soon Lee, composed 119 science haiku – a poem for each element in the Periodic Table.

 As an English major in college, I loved haiku and other forms of poetry.
 I wasn’t nearly as keen on the Periodic Table back then… but things change.